-There was one formal complaint made to the Council in 2021.
+There were no complaints made to the Council in 2024.

 Introduction

 The Council is a body created by statute, originally in the Territorial Court Act of 1985 and continued under the present Territorial Court Act, R.S.Y.
 2002, c.
 217, hereinafter referred to as the "Act".
 Section 31 of the Act sets out the functions of the Council: